-- Coherent (mechanical) energy: - Kinetic energy: If the pencil is at rest on your desk, its kinetic energy is zero.
-If, however, you throw it across the room, you give it a kinetic energy of about 1 J. - Potential energy: To store potential energy in the pencil, you must change its configuration by squeezing or bending it.
-The pencil, being stiff, does not bend or squeeze easily, and so, if you are lucky, you might be able to store 0.1 J of elastic potential energy in it before it snaps.
+- Coherent (mechanical) energy: - Kinetic energy: Throw it across the room, you give it a kinetic energy of about 1 J. - Potential energy: Pencils are stiff.
+If you are lucky, you might be able to store 0.1 J of elastic potential energy in it by bending before it snaps.

 - Incoherent energy: - Thermal energy: Thermal energy is the energy associated with the random jiggling of atoms.
-It is impossible to convert all of this energy to another form - Imagine you take the pencil out of a drawer and carry it around in your pocket so that its temperature rises from room temperature to body temperature. - This rise in temperature increases its thermal energy by 100 J. If you could convert this 100 J of thermal energy to kinetic energy, your pencil would be moving at the speed of an airplane!
+It is impossible to convert all of this energy to another form - Imagine you take the pencil out of a drawer and carry it around in your pocket so that its temperature rises from room temperature to body temperature. - This rise in temperature increases its thermal energy by 100 J. - If you could convert this to kinetic energy, your pencil would be moving at the speed of an airplane!

-- Incoherent energy: - Chemical energy: Being made of wood, a pencil stores chemical energy, which can easily be released.
-If you burn the pencil, the wood turns to ashes, and the configuration energy stored in the chemical bonds is converted to thermal energy, which you feel as heat. - The energy converted by burning the pencil is 100,000 J, an amount equal to the kinetic energy of a medium-sized car moving at 35 mi/h.
+- Incoherent energy: - Chemical energy: - You can burn it to release chemical energy. - Configuration energy stored in chemical bonds is converted to thermal energy, which you feel as heat. - The energy converted by burning the pencil is 100,000 J, an amount equal to the kinetic energy of a medium-sized car moving at 35 mi/h.

-- Incoherent energy: - Broken chemical bonds: If you bend the pencil enough, it breaks.
-The energy required to break the chemical bonds in the pencil is about 0.001 J. This amount is only 1% of that 0.1 J of potential energy you added by bending the pencil to just before its breaking point; the remaining 99% ends up as thermal energy: When the pencil snaps, the stress created by the bending is relieved, and the snapping increases the jiggling of the atoms.
+- Incoherent energy: - Broken chemical bonds: If you bend the pencil enough, it breaks. - The energy required to break the chemical bonds in the pencil is about 0.001 J. - This is only 1% of that 0.1 J you added by bending the pencil to its breaking point; the remaining 99% ends up as thermal energy - When the pencil snaps, the stress (elastic energy) created by bending is relieved, and the snapping increases the jiggling of the atoms.